ChrisMBenson/RepData_PeerAssessment1/PA1_template.md

 5.1.
 Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

-Add the Day to our cleanData
+Add a day column to our clean dataset

 ```r
 cleanActivityData$day <- weekdays(cleanActivityData$date)
 ```

-Add weekend value to our cleanData
+Add a day type (Weekday/Weekend) to our clean dataset

 ```r
 cleanActivityData$dayType <- as.factor(ifelse(weekdays(cleanActivityData$date) %in% c("Saturday","Sunday"), "Weekend", "Weekday"))